 2. Marigold (Tagetes erecta)

-It is believed that the most relevant compounds of marigold are flavonoids and terpenoids, which are found in the plant's flowers and leaves.
+It is believed that the most relevant compounds in marigold are flavonoids and terpenoids, which are found in the plant's flowers and leaves.
 One study found that marigold significantly accelerates wound healing by encouraging skin regrowth in people with lower leg venous ulcers.

 3. Cabbage (Brassica oleracea var. capitata)